← Back to research

 Executive Summary

 OpenAI Skills is the official skills catalog for Codex, OpenAI's coding agent.
 It defines a portable format — Agent Skills — where each skill is a folder containing instructions, scripts, and resources that an AI agent can discover and execute.
-The repo has ~9k GitHub stars and serves as both a distribution mechanism and a reference implementation of the open Agent Skills standard.
+As of June 2026 the repo has ~22,000 GitHub stars and ~1,500 forks (up from ~9,000 stars when this profile was first written in February), and serves as both a distribution mechanism and a reference implementation of the open Agent Skills standard.
+[1] [2]

 AttributeValue